Thunder2367shiv/Plum_Assignment/README.md

 A production-ready MERN-stack backend designed to translate complex medical lab results into patient-friendly insights.
 This project utilizes a **Two-Phase AI Chaining Pipeline** to ensure technical precision while delivering empathetic, easy-to-understand explanations.

-But it is prefered to test the api locally as tesseract and ocrextraction is a bulky process.
 - **Render Deployed Link:** [https://plum-assignment-i1s2.onrender.com/]
 - **GitHub Repository:** [https://github.com/Thunder2367shiv/Plum_Assignment]